Wood Leather

 Why Wood Leather?

 Wood leather is a BC-born innovation that blends the natural grain of wood with the flexibility and durability of leather.
-Using an eco-conscious process, it transforms wood into a high-performance textile—ideal for fashion, bags, footwear, sporting goods, and automotive interiors—all without animal hides or synthetic plastics.
+Using an eco-conscious process, it transforms wood into a high-performance material—ideal for wallets, hand bags, footwear accents, and fashion accessories —all without animal hides or synthetic plastics.

 Traditional leather production is highly resource-intensive and depends on animal agriculture, a major contributor to greenhouse gas emissions and water pollution.
 Equally, synthetic leathers are made from petroleum-based plastics that generate persistent pollution, contribute to microplastics in ecosystems, and do not biodegrade.

 This project goes beyond materials.
-It represents a shared vision—bringing together artists, scientists, entrepreneurs, and changemakers to advance sustainable alternatives that align with both design excellence and environmental responsibility.
+It represents a shared vision—bringing together artists, scientists, entrepreneurs, and changemakers to demonstrate sustainable alternatives that align with both design excellence and environmental responsibility.

 WL2